isomerpages/sportsg-ads/_about/About ADS Governing Board.md

 <p></p>
 <p></p>
 <p>As a former national athlete, Dr Mok's impressive athletic career includes two Golds at the Southeast Asian Games in 2007 and 2013.
 He is an inspiring role model to many young athletes, encouraging them to put their best foot forward in Sports.</p>
-<p> Currently a doctor at the National University Hospital, Dr Mok Yingren specializes in sports medicine and orthopaedics, with a focus on sports-related injuries, including ligament recontruction, meniscus repair and cartilage surgeries.</p>
+<p> Currently a doctor at the National University Hospital, Dr Mok Yingren specializes in sports medicine and orthopaedics, with a focus on sports-related injuries, including ligament reconstruction, meniscus repair and cartilage surgeries.</p>
 <p> In addition, he serves as a clinical teacher and tutor and the NTU and NUS School of Medicine respectively.
 An experienced educator, his unique blend of medical knowledge and firsthand sports experience makes him a vital contributor to the board's mission.</p>
 <br> <br>
 <div class="isomer-image-wrapper">